nmdl-mizo/isdpainn/evaluation/README.md

 The files uploaded to zenodo and NOMAD can be downloaded under `evaluation/data` directory by running `evaluation/scripts/download.py`.
 The script downloads following:
-  - The trained weights, settings, and MSE for each of the random and scaffold splits from [zenodo](https://doi.org/10.5281/zenodo.10547719)
+  - The trained weights, settings, and mean square error(MSE) for each of the random and scaffold splits from [zenodo](https://doi.org/10.5281/zenodo.10547719)
   - The trained weights, settings, and MSE for the ablation experiments from [zenodo](https://zenodo.org/doi/10.5281/zenodo.10566200).
   - Some of the raw CASTEP results files for analyzing the aromatic amino acids (Dataset id: [-wYS-_xcTce_8ufAVvJPZA](https://doi.org/10.17172/NOMAD/2024.01.23-1)) and the rotated benzene (Dataset id: [PFHr0r4-SDy-2otuTyk1Pw](https://doi.org/10.17172/NOMAD/2024.01.23-2)) from NOMAD.